kevinolega/callcentertrainingtips/_posts/2012-10-08-overcome-shy-self.md

 ---
 I'm a really shy person.

-If you've notice recently that I put up a YouTube channel called CCTTShow that you can subscribe to.
+If you've noticed recently that I put up a YouTube channel called CCTTShow that you can subscribe to.

 I've been trying to make videos to help you with your job application.